populationgenomics/analysis-runner/README.md

 [storage policies](https://github.com/populationgenomics/team-docs/tree/main/storage_policies#analysis-runner)),
 which helps with bucket permission management and billing budgets.

+Note that you can use the analysis-runner to start arbitrary jobs, e.g. R scripts.
+They're just launched in the Hail Batch environment, but you can use any Docker image you like.

+The analysis-runner is also integrated with our Cromwell server to run WDL based workflows.

 ## CLI

-CLI helps request the analysis-runner to start pipelines based on a GitHub repository, commit, and command to run.
+The analysis-runner CLI can be used to start pipelines based on a GitHub repository, commit, and command to run.
 To install it, use mamba:

 ```bash
 mamba install -c cpg -c conda-forge analysis-runner